MystenLabs/sui/doc/src/wallet.md

     function
   - address of the new gas object owner
-- `--gas` - an object containing gas used to pay for this function call owned by the address initiating the `transfer` function call (i.e., address starting with `0DC7`) - we chose the gas object whose ID starts with `60DA` but we could have selected any object owned by this address as at this point the only objects in Sui are gas objects
+- `--gas` - an object containing gas used to pay for this function call
-- `--gas-budget` - a decimal value expressing how much gas we are willing to pay for the `transfer` call to be completed (the gas object may contain much more gas than 1000 units, and we may want to prevent it being drained accidentally beyond what we are intended to pay)
+- `--gas-budget` - a decimal value expressing how much gas we are willing to pay for the `transfer` call to be completed to avoid accidental drain of all gas in the gas pay)

 Note the third argument to the `transfer` function representing `TxContext` does not have to be specified explicitly - it